Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 </div>

-Vanishing into thin air, you appear a short distance away with a burst of air.
-Teleport up to 15 feet into an empty tile of your choice and make a Prowess attack against all other creatures within a 5 foot radius of that tile.
-If you hit, knock them prone.
+Vanishing into thin air, you appear a short distance away with a splash of acid.
+Teleport up to 15 feet into an empty tile of your choice and make an Agility attack against all other creatures within 5 feet of that tile.
+If you hit, deal 1d6 + Presence corrosive damage.

 If you have at least 4 stacks of corrosive exposure, you can only teleport up to 5 feet, but you have advantage on the attack made after you teleport.